-\Degree requirements may vary among different senior institutions.
+Degree requirements may vary among different senior institutions.
 Students should consult an advisor for specific course selection.

-#Select any academic elective, as most technical or workforce and developmental education courses will not satisfy elective hour requirements.
+[#]Select any academic elective, as most technical or workforce courses will not satisfy elective hour requirements.
+1HIST 2301 may be substituted for either HIST 1301 or HIST 1302.